smiling healthcare professional.

 The first step is to consider how you’ll get the education you need.
 For many people working full-time jobs, going back to school with a traditional, in-person degree program might be hard to manage.
 The good news is that these days, there’s always at least one or two online options that can fit your schedule and goals.
 Do your research to find the right school and format for you and remember that, whether you go the online or in-person route, you want to make sure the program you enroll in is CODA accredited.

-While the work ahead may seem daunting - do you really want to add school to your list of responsibilities?
-One benefit of starting out as a dental assistant is that you already have experience working in a dental office.
+While the work ahead may seem daunting, one benefit of starting out as a dental assistant is that you already have experience working in a dental office.
 You’ve also worked with dental hygienists in your current role, so you have a good idea of what they do every day.

 As you’re considering taking the next step in your career, make sure you talk to the hygienists you work with so you can get some advice from people who’ve gone through the necessary training.
 It’s also a good idea to talk with your boss/the dentist who owns the practice to see if they offer any education benefits that help you pay for your education!